 Individual actions can lead to social mobilization, which is very effective.
-Think about a time when someone you respect in your circle of friends influenced you by something they were doing.
+Think about a time when someone you respect and in your circle of friends influenced you by something they were doing.
 That observation and acknowledgment can inspire action in you.

 We all have that ability within our own spheres of influence.
 What we choose to do can mobilize others around us.
-When this happens, and the action spreads from your sphere of influence to other influence groups, it becomes a grassroots social movement that can and does affect drawing down greenhouse gasses on a larger scale.
+When this happens, and the action spreads from your sphere of influence to others and their friendship and influence groups, it becomes a grassroots social movement that can and does affect drawing down greenhouse gasses on a larger scale.